"But I dont want to go among mad people," Alice remarked.

 - In "Out of My Mind," from the EC Comics title Crime Suspense Stories, a woman feigns episodes of violent insanity so that when she finally kills her husband she's committed to a hospital, where she plans to gradually "get better," and inherit her husband's fortune upon discharge.
 However, the constant ice-water baths and ravings of her fellow patients soon drive her to the brink of madness for real.
 When she finally confesses her ruse to her supervising physician, her husband's brother, he reveals that he knew she'd been feigning insanity the whole time and thus intends to keep her there indefinitely.

-- In 12 Monkeys, the protagonist (a man from the post-apocalyptic future sent back in time to try to prevent an unprecedented disaster) can't function in modern society and is quickly institutionalised, where his claims of being a time traveler from the future don't really help.
+- In 12 Monkeys, the protagonist (a man from the post-apocalyptic future sent back in time to try to prevent an unprecedented disaster) can't function in modern society and is quickly institutionalized, where his claims of being a time traveler from the future don't really help.
 He spends much of the rest of the movie more than half convinced that his memories of time travel are just a fantasy.

 - This is part of the premise of Quills, based on the real-life incarceration of the Marquis de Sade in Charenton Asylum.
 The Marquis' substantial wealth had allowed him to be committed rather than executed and to enjoy a substantial level of material comfort.
-But once the new administrator takes over and starts depriving the Marquis of his possessions and basically begins torturing him as a form of "therapy", the Marquis' mental state rapidly deteriorates.
+But once the new administrator takes over and starts depriving the Marquis of his possessions and basically begins torturing him as a form of "therapy", Sade's mental state rapidly deteriorates.

 - In the 1963 film Shock Corridor, written and directed by Samuel Fuller, a reporter gets himself committed to an asylum to solve the death of an inmate and (he hopes) win the Pulitzer Prize.
 It doesn't end well.

 - Mob Boss Carmine Falcone does this in Batman Begins.
 After getting beaten up by Batman and found at the scene of a crime by police, he's facing serious jail time for the first time, despite usually being untouchable by the law.
 So while in jail he cuts his wrists in a fake suicide attempt, so that he will be taken to Arkham and can go for the insanity defense.
 He believes he can blackmail the head shrink, Dr. Crane, into backing him up.
-Unfortunately, Crane has concocted something that creates pure terror, and a dose of it leaves Falcone insane for real.
+Unfortunately, Crane has concocted something that creates pure terror, and a dose of this leaves Falcone insane for real.

 - Gabriel García Marquez once wrote a short story titled "I Only Came to Use the Phone", about an actress who, after a car accident, ends in a nearby mental institution to ask for a phone to call her husband but is confused for a patient and is interned.
 She tries to convince the doctors of her sanity, but she is systematically ignored and treated as another crazy.
 When her husband and her agent finally find her, she has been rendered totally insane by the mistreatment and must remain in the institution, this time for real.